aws/amazon-chime-sdk-js/guides/07_FAQs.md

 );
 ```

+### How can I speed up my meeting join times?

+The most significant improvement comes from choosing the right region to host your meeting, as discussed earlier in this FAQ.

+Meeting join comprises several steps, one of which is establishing a signaling connection.
+You can front-load this work by specifying `{ signalingOnly: true }` in a call to `start` as early as possible in your application — _e.g._, in a device picker or lobby view — and then calling `start` again to finish joining the meeting.
+The attendee will not be shown as having joined the meeting until the second `start` call completes.

 ## Messaging

 ### How do I receive Amazon Chime SDK channel messages without using the Amazon Chime SDK for JavaScript?